BSData/bsdata/README.md

     * Set Maven Home to the directory you unzipped Maven 3.5 into.
 3. Open the BattleScribeData project you checked out from GitHub.
 4. Create a file in the project directory called `maven.properties`
-    * This file **should not be checked in to GitHub** (it's excluded via .gitignore).
+    * **This file should not be checked in to GitHub** (it's excluded via .gitignore).
 It contains Maven settings specific to individual developers.
     * Add the following line:
         ```
-        personal.appengine.project.name=YOUR_PERSONAL_APP_ENGINE_PROJECT_NAME
+        appengine.dev.project.name=YOUR_APP_ENGINE_DEV_PROJECT_NAME
         ```
-        (use your personal App Engine project name created when setting up the Cloud SDK above).
+        (Use your App Engine development project name created when setting up the Cloud SDK above).
 5. Create a file in the `<project directory>/src/main/resources/java/common/` directory called `github-user.properties`.
-    * This file **should not be checked in to GitHub** (it's excluded via .gitignore).
+    * **This file should not be checked in to GitHub** (it's excluded via .gitignore).
 It contains GitHub authentication settings that should not be public.
-    * **No, REALLY don't check this in** - if the GitHub authentication token is checked in to GitHub, it will be invalidated.
-This means the app will no longer have access to GitHub and will no longer work.
+    * **No, REALLY don't check this in** - if the GitHub authentication token is checked in to GitHub, it will be invalidated and the app will lose access to GitHub.
 The token will need to be regenerated!
     * Add the following lines
         ```
         ## GitHub User ##